West Virginia National Guard

 The West Virginia National Guard is a part of the West Virginia Department of Military Affairs and Public Safety.
 It comprises the West Virginia Army National Guard and the West Virginia Air National Guard.
 Unlike some states, West Virginia does not maintain a state defense force, nor is there a naval component to the state's military forces.

+The oldest active regiment in the U.S. Army (active, Reserve and National Guard) is the 201st Field Artillery, the "First West Virginia," founded in 1735 as a Virginia militia regiment.